 During the 3-year programme, a BA student is expected to participate in a number of compulsory and elective courses.
 The studies are organised so that the Liberal Arts student will be studying closely together with other Tallinn University students, including Erasmus students from different countries.
 This should promote excellent opportunities for the exchange of ideas.

 Moreover, studies are done entirely in English, which helps practice and improve one’s command of English (from level B2 up) and get insights into a wide range of cultures, by studying in an international environment.

 There are courses that help to deepen the understanding of the Humanities, and students will have to engage in practical activities and project work.
 Classroom work is enhanced with study trips.
 Students can also improve their language skills (English and other foreign languages, levels A1-C2) and acquire at least a modest level of Estonian language.
-From the second year of studies, students choose two modules to specialise in out of the following: Anthropology; Asian Studies; Cultural Studies of English-Speaking Countries; Comparative Cultural Analysis; Estonian Studies; History; Russian Language and Culture.
+From the second year of studies, students choose two modules to specialise in out of the following: Anthropology; Asian Studies; Cultural Studies of English-Speaking Countries; Cultural Analysis; Estonian Studies; History; Russian Language and Culture.

 In addition to two modules of specialisation, you are free to choose general subjects and electives according to your interests and ambitions.